SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 ---
 type: rule
-title: Post-Production - Do you use ticks and crosses in your video?
+title: Post-Production - Do you use ticks and crosses in video examples?
 uri: ticks-crosses
 authors:
   - title: Jonty Gardner